Jaspinder2003/Floor_Occupancy_Tracker/ReadMe.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository, create a feature branch, and submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact
 - **Jaspinder Singh** - JaspinderSingh.maan@ucalgary.ca
-- **Navpreet Singh** - [Navpreet.singh3@ucalgary.ca]
+- **Navpreet Singh** - Navpreet.singh3@ucalgary.ca
-- **Yadwinder Singh** - [Yadwinder.dhaliwal@ucalgary.ca]
+- **Yadwinder Singh** - Yadwinder.dhaliwal@ucalgary.ca

 ---

-This enhanced README provides a comprehensive overview of your application, detailing the functional roles of different classes and their interactions, and should serve as a useful guide for new users or developers.
+This enhanced README provides a comprehensive overview of our application, detailing the functional roles of different classes and their interactions, and should serve as a useful guide for new users or developers.